dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 As I will continue to demonstrate in this article, there are a plethora of more appealing arguments indicating that religion will regain prominence.
-The exponential progress of science contributes greatest each generation becomes more vulnerable to detachment from previous generations.
+The exponential progress of science contributes greatest yields subsequent generations more vulnerable to detachment from previous generations.
 The fabric holding us together begins to fray, weakening interpersonal and interfamily support networks.
 And each decade that goes by, fewer cultural artifacts remain steady and most evolve or dissipate with technology.
-Furthermore, the more visible changes take place, the less we pay attention to everything that remains steady.
-If something changes negatively at a slower rate, we may not notice until it's too late.
+Furthermore, the more visibly changes take place, the less we pay attention to everything that remains steady.
+For things that shift beneath our feet, resulting in negative change at a slow rate, we may not notice until it's too late.

 I don't mean to completely attack atheism, as it doesn't do anything wrong.
 Nor do most non-political atheists.
 It is that we are in dire need of stable social structures over the next twenty years.
 We cannot count on the government first to fulfill these needs for us.
-There's been a ton of progress on the social front in the past few years.
+There has been a ton of progress on the social front over the past few years.

 <a name="science-can-be-manipulated-to-control-policy-too" />